-Contact Seth Gladstein And Get The Legal Answers That You Need Regarding Your Injury in Kentucky
+Contact Seth Gladstein And Get The Legal Answers That You Need Regarding Your Injury in Louisville, Kentucky

 While our firm has chosen to focus exclusively on personal injury law, this focus entails a wide variety of practice areas, from medical malpractice to on-the-job accidents.
 Take a look below to learn more about our legal services, and to see if any of these areas apply to your unique situation.
 Even if you’ve been injured in a manner not covered by a practice area below, we might still be able to help, or connect you with someone who can.
 Give us a call today at (800) 991-0474.

 Have you been injured by the negligence of a doctor, hospital, or other healthcare provider?
 Medical error accounts for an estimated 100,000 deaths per year, and an astounding 18 percent of hospital patients are actually injured during their stay.
 Hospitals – and physicians alike – have consistently demonstrated a disinterest in establishing quality systems for error prevention, and we are all potential victims of this apathy.
 Whether the issue is a failure to diagnose cancer, a surgical error, errors resulting in birth injury, or any other variety of medical malpractice, give our team a call today to learn more about your potential case.

 There are few trusts more sacred than that between a client and his or her caretaker.
 When that trust is broken, whether via financial, physical, or emotional abuse, it can be devastating for both you and your loved ones.
 Even if there is no intentional abuse, unsafe conditions, such as inadequate staffing and unmaintained grounds, can leave your loved one vulnerable.
 Severe nursing home falls might not be treated with care, and even basic needs, such as food, water, and clean clothes, could be ignored.
 If you feel that your loved is being abused or neglected, fight back with the help of our aggressive and compassionate legal team.